2016k8009929004/dpdk/doc/guides/prog_guide/vhost_lib.rst

     from accessing memory the virtio device isn't allowed to, when the feature is negotiated and an IOMMU device is declared.

+    However, this feature enables vhost-user's reply-ack protocol feature, which implementation is buggy in Qemu v2.7.0-v2.9.0 when doing multiqueue.
+    Enabling this flag with these Qemu version results in Qemu being blocked when multiple queue pairs are declared.

   - ``RTE_VHOST_USER_POSTCOPY_SUPPORT``

     Postcopy live-migration support will be enabled when this flag is set.